This post may contain affiliate links.

-This is just the kind of edible gift that I like to give (and receive) during the holidays.
-It’s a recipe that I return to nearly every year.
+This is just the kind of edible gift that I like to give (and receive) during the holidays (along with Butter Cookies and Soft Sugar Cookies with Sugar Cookie Icing).
+It's a recipe that I return to nearly every year.
 If you have overnight guests, these are wonderful for a simple breakfast, dipped into coffee.
 Fill a holiday tin or glass jar, wrap with ribbon, and you have a lovely hostess gift or treat for your neighbors.

 It may be the white chocolate that makes these biscotti stand out from the rest.
 It's mixed into the dough instead of as a dip, which is often the way chocolate is added to these traditional little cookies.
 It gives them a tenderness without compromising their all-important crunch.
 The quality of white chocolate you use will really affect these.
 Green & Black's white chocolate is my absolute favorite.
 Unlike many white chocolates, it actually is chocolate in that it has 30% cacao where others are made of, I honestly don't know what.

 This recipe makes a lot of biscotti - 35 or 40, which is great for gift giving, but otherwise may be too many.
 You can prepare just half of the recipe with great results.

 If you're in the mood to give cookies, give these Soft Sugar Cookies a try too.

 - 16 tablespoons unsalted butter at room temperature 2 sticks

 - zest from 1 lemon

 - 4 large eggs

 - 4 ounces good-quality white chocolate coarsely chopped